 Loures

 And there’s plenty of fun on offer!
-In addition to the traditional Carnival parades, which this year feature 20 groups, 15 floats and around 2,500 extras, under the theme “World of Spectacle”, you can also enjoy the dances, the stage with the electric trio, the Youth Carnival Party, the popular mini-fair and, at the end, attend the burial ceremony of Santo Entrudo.
+In addition to the traditional Carnival parades, which this year include several groups, 15 floats and around 2,600 extras, and which this year celebrates “25 years of stories”, you can also enjoy the dances, the stage with the electric trio, the Youth Carnival Party, the popular mini-fair and, at the end, attend the burial ceremony of Santo Entrudo.

 Address: streets in the center of Loures